-It doesn’t matter whether your sourdough never bubbles, yogurt doesn’t set, or the airlock in your wine isn’t bubbling, the causes are usually similar.
+It doesn’t matter whether your sourdough never bubbles, yogurt doesn’t set, or the airlock in your wine isn’t bubbling, no one likes a stalled ferment.

-Here’s an overview of the most common reasons why there might be no signs of fermentation, and what you can do about it.
+Here’s an overview of the most common reasons why there might be no fermentation or stalled fermentation, and what you can do about it.

 Probably the most common reason why people are concerned about the lack of fermentation is because of their expectations.

 Not all ferments actively bubble.
 And sometimes the photos that accompany a recipe aren’t accurate.
 While I only ever use photographs that I took myself, there are a surprising number of food bloggers who use stock photos.

 Here are a few types of ferments that might not meet your expectations:

 - Gluten-free sourdough is usually not as bubbly as regular sourdough.
 The size of the bubbles will also depend on the type of flour mix used.